 Policy CD-X.X: Visual Analysis Required.
-A Visual Analysis shall be required for all potential view blocking development proposed in the Urban Reserve.
+A Visual Analysis shall be required for all potential view blocking development proposed in the Urban Reserve zoning district.
+View Blocking Development is defined as permanent structures that are more than 3.5 feet in height.

 Policy CD-X.Y View Corridors.
-View corridors that extend from Highway 1 across the Mill Site and are illustrated in Map CD-1, shall be preserved from view blocking development.
+View corridors are illustrated in Map CD-1, and shall be preserved from view blocking development.